 The work “A Reflection on an Institution” puts its focus on the institution of art education.
 Like any kind of institutional critique, the object of the critique can be examined on different levels.
 Where can we locate the existence of the “art education institution”?
 In political decisions on a global level (like the Bologna Process for higher education), or on a personal level of people embedded in the institution’s identity (like the title “a HZT person”)?

-In this research I tried to tackle the different intersections of individuals and institution on this range.
-I reflect on notions like routine, transformation, ideology, patterns, aesthetics, communication, backgrounds, politics, symbols, traditions, identity-construction, personal taste, legacy and semantics- which compile the entity of an institution.
+In this research I tackled the different intersections of individuals and institutions on this range.
+I reflected on notions like routine, transformation, ideology, patterns, aesthetics, communication, backgrounds, politics, symbols, traditions, identity-construction, personal taste, legacy and semantics- which compile the entity of an institution.

 “A Reflection on an Institution” contains numerous works of different formats- like discussions, texts, installations and happenings, which reveal and express various perspectives: How does the name of a school design the way of thinking within it?
 And what does it mean when it becomes an adjective (“this piece is so HZT!”)?
 Which symbols does an institution produce?
 How to deal with the friction between its open-spirit identity on the one hand, and the precise policies on the other?
 And how the hell do we use the Copy-machine card?

 Documentation of "Collecting Points" as part of "A Reflection on an Institution", HZT Berlin 2016